 LEARN MORE

-This is a manual espresso machine – also known as a lever machine.
-For most people, this isn’t the ideal choice – since it requires a lot from the user.
+For most people, this probably isn’t the ideal choice, since it requires a lot of know-how and patience from the user.

 If you have the skills, you can get great espresso out of the Europiccola.
 Instead of using a pump, this machine relies on you pressing the lever down and that way forcing the water through the grounds.
 This gives you a lot more options when it comes to extraction.